Silicon Abyss

 Devlog #2: August Updates for Lost Echo’s

 Welcome back, everyone!
-This is the second devlog for my sci-fi horror game, covering the progress made throughout August.
+This is the second devlog for my sci-fi horror game Lost Echo’s, covering the progress made throughout August.
 Initially, I planned to create devlogs only when I had multiple features to showcase, with shorter videos for smaller updates.
 However, I’ve realized this approach could lead to inconsistent updates.
 Moving forward, I’ll be sharing a monthly devlog in the first or second week of each month to keep you all consistently updated on the game’s development.
 With that, let’s dive into the updates!

 Week 1: Refactoring AI and Animations